Application

 Points object containing constraining data.

-The observations object must contain data for orientations, contacts, faults, and history.
+The observations object must contain data for orientations, contacts and history, and may optionally also contain data for faults and unconformities.

 _images/data.png